 Sow houses are often similar, but always differ in the details.
 So a specific approach is needed on each pig farm for the equipment, climate system and the feeding system in your sow house.
 Fancom has the right expertise to help you with your questions about climate or feed automation.
 And of course to configure the best possible system to suit your sow house.

-Contact us now to talk to one of our experts in your region.
+Contact us now to talk to one of our experts in your region or watch the video below for more details on smart feeding solutions for sows.